 Days 7–8: Chengdu

 In Chengdu, seeing the pandas is a must-do activity.
 To help you get a close-quarters experience of these adorable animals, we would arrange a Panda Keeper Program tour in Chengdu Panda Reserve.
-There you would do typical keeper activities, such as cleaning the panda enclosures, observing pandas being fed, and making their favorite cakes.
+There you would do typical keeper activities, such as cleaning the glass of their enclosures, observing pandas being fed, and making their favorite cakes.
 During the rest of your time in Chengdu, visit Jinli Ancient Street, where you can try delicious Sichuan hot pot, or have a rest at a teahouse...

 Days 9–10: Guilin